Alan Wilson and the Structure & Motion Laboratory

 Two key ideas

-- The way an animal moves, its strengths and its limitations are dictated by its structure – its anatomy (which in turn has evolved to produce the types of movement necessary for that particular species).
+The way an animal moves, its strengths and its limitations are dictated by its structure – its anatomy (which in turn has evolved to produce the types of movement necessary for that particular species).
 This relationship is vital to an understanding of how animals (including man) move to hunt, to escape, to find food, to optimise its interactions with other animals and the territory it inhabits.

-- The increasing sophistication and miniaturisation of a wide range of technology makes it increasingly possible to measure animal movement in ways previously impossible, especially during natural, free ranging movement, rather than in the laboratory.
+The increasing sophistication and miniaturisation of a wide range of technology makes it increasingly possible to measure animal movement in ways previously impossible, especially during natural, free ranging movement, rather than in the laboratory.

 The importance of fieldwork

 Much of my research is therefore conducted in the field, studying animals that move in a group, or in varied terrain and habitats.
-He is also beginning to look at how animals adapt for locomotion over long distances, such as during migrations.
+I am also beginning to look at how animals adapt for locomotion over long distances, such as during migrations.